What to know about the $250 million ballroom Trump is adding to the White House

 When will the ballroom be completed?

-The White House has said the ballroom will be ready for use before Trump’s second term ends in January 2029, an ambitious timeline.
+The White House has said the ballroom will be ready for use well before Trump’s term ends in January 2029, an ambitious timeline.

 Has Trump made other changes to the White House?